 An injury, no matter the cause, will cause some pain.
 However, depending on the location of the injury and the severity of the accident which caused it, the amount of pain you experience will vary.
 Pain from an injury can be debilitating: it can keep you from walking, exercising, working, and even sleeping.
-In their treatments of your injuries, doctors and other medical professionals will try to limit your pain or eradicate it completely.
-Unfortunately this is not always easily done, which is the case with chronic pain syndrome.
+In their treatments for your injuries, doctors and other medical professionals will try to limit your pain or eradicate it completely.
+Unfortunately, this is not always easily done, which is the case with chronic pain syndrome.

 Chronic Pain Syndrome refers to pain which persists beyond a doctor’s expectations, usually more than six months.
 It is difficult to come to a concrete definition of chronic pain syndrome, but it is generally thought of as pain which exceeds the time required for the affected tissues to heal.
-In a case of chronic pain syndrome it is hard to say when exactly the pain will diminish, if it ever will.
+In a case of chronic pain syndrome, it is hard to say when exactly the pain will diminish if it ever will.

 Chronic pain can stem from any number of injuries and ailments, from a traumatic car accident to rheumatoid arthritis.
 In severe cases, the manner of pain can be aching, burning, or shooting; minor cases involve feelings of tightness and soreness.
 Other effects of chronic pain syndrome include: